 Pilot Project Program

 A major goal for the CIEHS is to enhance the capacity for environmental health research at UofL.
 A part of this effort is the Pilot Project Program, which will foster novel research forming the basis for new extramural grant applications.
-Current strengths at UofL include how lifestyle factors/environmental toxicants influence multi-organ toxicology, cancer, and neurodevelopmental toxicology.
+Current strengths at UofL include how structural determinants of health/environmental toxicants influence multi-organ toxicology, cancer, and neurodevelopmental toxicology.
 Through availability of pilot project funds, we envision building capacity in these current areas of emphasis as well as expanding into new areas complementary to existing strengths.
 A mix of investigators will be targeted, including new early stage investigators, community partners, and established researchers who can apply their expertise in novel ways relevant to environmental health.
 The Program will publicize the availability of pilot project funds, solicit and coordinate the review of pilot project applications, make funding recommendations, monitor the progress of research projects, assess usage of center cores by pilot projects, and track deliverables.
 Results obtained through pilot projects will be disseminated via the annual Research!Louisville event.
-Because the ultimate goal is to develop new, self-sustaining research projects, an emphasis will be placed on facilitating and improving the quality of new grant applications pertaining to environmental exposures/lifestyle factors.
+Because the ultimate goal is to develop new, self-sustaining research projects, an emphasis will be placed on facilitating and improving the quality of new grant applications pertaining to environmental exposures/structural determinants of health.
 Strategies for achieving this goal include obtaining feedback from CIEHS members regarding pilot project findings and experimental design as well as performing rigorous internal review of grant proposals.
+The Pilot Project Program is open to all eligible faculty regardless of race, color, national origin, sex, disability, or age.

 The overall goal of the Pilot Project Program is to increase environmental health research at UofL.
 To accomplish this goal, the following Specific Aims are proposed:

 Specific Aim 1.
-To foster new research projects related to environmental exposures/lifestyle factors through provision of pilot project funds.
+To foster new research projects related to environmental exposures/structural determinants of health through provision of pilot project funds.
 Applications for pilot project funds will be solicited annually.
 Various types of investigators will be targeted for awarding of funds:

 A) New investigators in early stages of their careers.
 The Program will co-ordinate with the Career Development Component of the Administration Core to provide research support for promising new investigators who will be receiving direct mentoring through the Center.